How to Set Up a Host Committee for Your Nonprofit Events

 However, while event planning is critical if you want the event to go smoothly, you also want results from all of your efforts.
 That is why your organization should recruit a “host committee.”

 What Is a Host Committee?

 A “host committee” is different from a traditional event planning committee.
-Instead of people who are actively planning, scheduling or setting up for the day’s or evening’s events, the host committee is a team that uses its networks to make sure the event is a hit.
-Some host committee members may choose to:
+Instead of people who are actively planning, scheduling or setting up for the day’s or evening’s events, the host committee uses its networks to make sure the event is a hit.
+Host committee members may choose to:

 - Encourage their friends, family or colleagues to buy tickets

 - Collect auction items from local businesses

 - Make vendor connections for door prizes or event catering